kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The [`Test Cases/main/MyAdmin/VisualTestingTwins`](Scripts/main/MyAdmin/VisualTestingTwins/Script1627089269407.groovy) does the following processing:

-1. Amongst the stored 6 materials, select 3 of the *Development environment* to make a List.
+1. Amongst the stored materials, select 2 (a screenshot and a HTML) of the *Development environment* to make a List.
-2. Also select 3 of the *Projection environment* to make a Liist.
+2. Also select 2 of the *Projection environment* to make a Liist.
-3. do take differences between the two lists
+3. do take differences between the two lists.
+4. will insert files into the "store", which contains the diff information.
-4. generate a HTML report, where you can view the detail with diff information.
+5. generate a HTML report, where you can view the detail with diff information.

 ----

-How can I select 3 materials out of 6?
+How can I select 2 sets of materials to compare?
 How can I find pairs of materials to compaire?
+What is the rule of lookup?

 Well, it is a bit difficult to explain. ...
 I wonder if I could describe it in English, but let me try ...